Its been a pleasure. Feel free to keep asking questions.

 The Univeristy of Liverpool/ Diamond light Soruce

-Favourite thing to do in science There are lots of things I love about science but the main thing is the challenge of solving a puzzle.
+Favourite thing to do in my job There are lots of things I love about science but the main thing is the challenge of solving a puzzle.
 Why is this not working?
 How can I make this work better?
 Why did this work last time and not this time?
 The most interesting science is when it’s all going wrong.

 I produce protein samples for structural analysis, focusing on the use of long wavelength X-rays to generate 3D models of proteins.